dimor/shamir/README.md

 * About - a description page of the business.

 ### Technologies:
-all of the project was coded with React;
+The project was coded with React.

 **libraries:**
 * React Router - Navigation
-* Lottie/Bodymovin - Parses Adobe After Effects animations as JSON with Bodymovin and then render with Lottie to the web page.
+* Lottie/Bodymovin - Parses Adobe After Effects animations as JSON with Bodymovin, and then render it with Lottie to the web page.

 ### Design:
 all the animations and overall design was created by [reutgohar@gmail.com](reutgohar@gmail.com)